BeanGirlThing/6NimmtEngine/README.md

 For running the 6Nimmt bot tournament!

 # TODO
-- Make configuration runs automatic
+- Make configuration runs automatic ✅
-  - Be able to provide all players to the engine and it will automatically run every possible configuration in order
+- Configure data collection for analysis after the tournament
 - Finalise player object
 - Finalise documentation for bot makers
 - Probably more...